bmeurant/technical-docs/software-architecture/security/owasp.md

 *   **Web Security**: Many OWASP projects are specifically tailored for web applications.
 *   **Risk Management**: The OWASP Top 10 is a prime example of risk identification and prioritization.
 *   **[[authentication|Authentication]]**: Directly addressed by categories like "Identification and Authentication Failures."
+*   [[csp|Content Security Policy (CSP)]]: A key browser-level technology for mitigating XSS and other injection attacks identified by OWASP.

 ---